-- Rapid breathing can significantly increase during an asthma attack.
+- Rapid breathing can increase during an asthma attack and may signal that the child is struggling to get enough air.

-- Observing a sucking in around the ribcage is a sign of severe respiratory distress.
+- Pulling in around the ribcage can be a warning sign of a more serious breathing problem.

-- Wheezing is a common symptom of asthma, indicating airway obstruction.
+- Wheezing is a common asthma symptom that can indicate airway narrowing or obstruction.

-- Severe wheezing may not improve with the use of a quick-relief inhaler.
+- Severe wheezing that does not improve with a prescribed quick-relief inhaler may require urgent medical care.

 A persistent cough that worsens at night or during physical activity can be a sign of an asthma flare-up.
 The Asthma and Allergy Foundation of America (AAFA) states that coughing from asthma may be a sign that a child’s lungs are not getting enough air.
 If the cough is relentless and does not respond to initial treatment, it’s time to seek medical help.